 The major challenge before India is that she cannot join the NPT as this treaty refuses to recognize those nations as nuclear powers which had administered their nuclear explosion post January 1, 1967 and India is in no way ready to embrace that.
 The fact that India’s goal of non-proliferation resonates with that of the almost universal mantra of non-proliferation is not something which the world has witnessed only in recent times.
 In the year of India’s independence (1947) itself, she effectuated control over export of those materials, technologies and equipment which can aid the proliferation of Weapons of Mass Destruction, and consequently control over export of Monazite and Thorium Nitrate was exercised.
 Moreover, a rerun of history would show India as an active member of the Eighteen-Nation Committee on Disarmament which was responsible for negotiations concerning a draft of NPT.
 Besides this, keeping the best practices of the world in mind, the Ministry of External Affairs released a statement on September 5, 2008 declaring that India has harmonized her export control laws in line with the NSG Guidelines and has made the commitment of adhering the same.
 Subsequently, on September 8, 2008 a letter was sent to the Director General of International Atomic Energy Agency stating that India has adhered to the NSG Guidelines.
 These efforts from India’s side to integrate herself into the global non-proliferation realm to further its goals come as no surprise as history bears testimony to the fact that she has always been an advocate of non-proliferation.
 For instance, while all the other countries possessing nuclear weapons decided to disparage the International Court of Justice (ICJ) Advisory Opinion on “Legality of the Threat or Use of Nuclear Weapons”, India who was one of the appellants ardently supported the unanimous declaration of the ICJ which stated that “there exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control”.
 While on one hand when states like Libya, Pakistan, South Africa, North Korea, Iran and Israel were engaged in activities related to nuclear proliferation with other states, India on the other hand turned down Libyan leader Muammar Guddafi’s request for nuclear know-how in the year 1978 and never engaged herself in nuclear proliferation activities with other countries.
 All these instances point towards the fact that India’s record of nuclear non-proliferation is unblemished.

-India being the home of more than 1.2 billion and one of the fastest growing economies of the world, is in dire need of uninterrupted supply of electricity in each and every part of it.
-The hard hitting reality that around 240 million of the population “lack access to electricity” in India cannot be denied.
-To tackle the huge demand for electricity, India largely relies upon the conventional energy sources which inevitably induce greenhouse gases & global warming.
-Nuclear energy is considered as one of the best alternatives to curb production of greenhouse gases and so India wants to increase its nuclear energy production capabilities in order to lessen its reliance on conventional energy sources.
-Hence, Government of India in the year 2014 itself had set its goal to triple the nuclear power capacity from its then existing capacity (4780 MW) within the next decade.
-Though she has attained several steps to increase her nuclear energy production capacity, participation in NSG can assist India further to achieve its target and will allow the world to breath fresh air by taming the air pollution giant.
+India being the home of more than 1.2 billion and one of the fastest-growing economies of the world, is in dire need of an uninterrupted supply of electricity in each and every part of it.
+The hard-hitting reality that around 240 million of the population “lack access to electricity” in India cannot be denied.
+To tackle the huge demand for electricity, India largely relies upon conventional energy sources which inevitably induce greenhouse gases & global warming.
+To learn more about how global warming has affected energy conservation and what that means for the surrounding climate, websites such as cupertinotimes.com can give a more in-depth analysis.
+Nuclear energy is considered one of the best alternatives to curb the production of greenhouse gases and so India wants to increase its nuclear energy production capabilities in order to lessen its reliance on conventional energy sources.
+Hence, the Government of India in the year 2014 itself had set its goal to triple the nuclear power capacity from its then existing capacity (4780 MW) within the next decade.
+Though she has attained several steps to increase her nuclear energy production capacity, participation in NSG can assist India further to achieve its target and will allow the world to breathe fresh air by taming the air pollution giant.

 It can be concluded that being a signatory of NPT does not ensure that a country will be committed to the goal of nuclear non-proliferation.
 The prime object of forming the NSG was to check exports that lead to nuclear proliferation and it is this very objective that the PGs should keep in mind while evaluating the candidature of a country who wants to join the group.
 It should only include those countries whose aims and aspirations resonates with that of the NSG’s.
 If states which are not like-minded are included in NSG the chances of endangering the existence of a consensus-driven body like NSG are high.
 As NSG from its very inception was formed with the aim of going beyond the purview of the NPT the assertion that India cannot join NSG as it is not a signatory of NPT holds no water.
 Furthermore, the inclusion of a country like India, who possesses stupendous non-proliferation record and diligently complies with the NPT and NSG Guidelines, can act as a paradigm for those aspiring nations who aim to advance their nuclear projects undermining the NPT and NSG norms.